ivn-svn/selenium-archiving-automation/readme.md

-## Scripts for Web Archives or basic Web & Data Scraping
+## Scripts for Web Archives or Basic Web & Data Scraping

 These scripts are meant for archiving webpages.
 Please, avoid illegal use, e.g. downloads.